 The goal of this article is to help you find a size-friendly airline that will have comfortable seats and a welcoming attitude for plus size, big or tall travelers.
-This is a compilation of comments made about various airlines.
+This is a compilation of comments made about various airlines by larger passengers.
 It’s by no means exhaustive.
-Most airline seats are only 17″ wide.
-For detailed information which compares airline seat widths on various aircraft, find your airline and aircraft on SeatGuru.
+Most airline seats are only 17″ wide with a pitch as short as 28″.
+For detailed information which compares airline seat widths and pitches on various aircraft, find your airline and aircraft on SeatGuru.

 Very Size-Friendly Airline

 They will not require passengers to purchase additional seat and they will try to seat a larger passenger next to an empty seat; however, the passenger may be asked to move or take a later flight if the original flight is full.
 A statement on their website recommends that larger passengers purchase an additional seat.

 Very friendly to big folks.
 This airlines goes out of their way to make you comfortable, arranging for extra seats at no cost when available.
 If no extra seats available, a passenger must purchase an upgrade or second seat.

 Somewhat Size-Friendly Airline